Motherwort Tincture Recipe: The Ultra Guide

 Usage and Dosage – Motherwort Tincture Recipe

 Motherwort tincture is a versatile herbal remedy that can be used for various therapeutic applications.
-It is a nervine, which means it has a calming effect on the nervous system and can help relieve stress and tension.
+It is nervine, which means it has a calming effect on the nervous system and can help relieve stress and tension.
 It can also be used to support a healthy heartbeat and lower blood pressure.

 Therapeutic Applications